Bactrian camel: Climate adaptations

 The Bactrian camel has shaggy fur that keeps them warm.
 They live in areas with extreme temperatures, ranging from intense cold to severe heat.
 When it gets warm out, their shaggy coat will shed, helping the camel control its body temperature.
 The Bactrian camel has two humps to store the energy they get from fat.
 If energy sources become scarce, camels can rely on the energy stored in their humps.
-They can also drink up to 35 gallons of water at a time.
+They can also drink up to 35 USgal of water at a time.